voronov-maxim/OdataToEntity/README.md

 await parser.ExecuteGetAsync(new Uri("http://dummy/GetOrders(name='Order 1',id=1,status=null)"), OeRequestHeaders.JsonDefault, response, CancellationToken.None);
 ```

-### Server-Driven Paging
+### Server-Driven Paging ###
 To use responses that include only a partial set of the items identified by the request indicate maximum page size through the invoke method *OeRequestHeaders.SetMaxPageSize(int maxPageSize)*.
 The service serializes the returned continuation token into the $skiptoken query option and returns it as part of the next link to the client.
-If request returns result set sorted by nullable property, should set *OeDataAdapter.IsDatabaseNullHighestValue* (SQLite, MySql, Sql Server set *false*, for PostgreSql, Oracle set *true*).
+If request returns result set sorted by nullable database column, should set *OeDataAdapter.IsDatabaseNullHighestValue* (SQLite, MySql, Sql Server set *false*, for PostgreSql, Oracle set *true*), or mark property *RequiredAttribute*.
 ```c#
 //Create adapter data access, where OrderContext your DbContext var dataAdapter = new OeEfCoreDataAdapter<Model.OrderContext>(Model.OrderContext.CreateOptions())